StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

 ## Principle

-Starting from data ingestion to data querying, data with the same aggregate key in a table that uses the Aggregate table is aggregated multiple times as follows:
+From the phrase of data ingestion to data query, data in the Aggregate tables is aggregated multiple times as follows:

 1. In the data ingestion phase, when data is loaded as batches into the table, each batch comprises a data version.
 After a data version is generated, StarRocks aggregates the data that has the same aggregate key in the data version.
 2. In the background compaction phase, when the files of multiple data versions that are generated at data ingestion are periodically compacted into a large file, StarRocks aggregates the data that has the same aggregate key in the large file.